bonasunu/exercise-sequelize-pg-jwt/README.md

-# binar-ch6-bona
-Challenge Chapter 6 Submission
+# Exercise using sequelize, pg, jwt